-To help DCME adopt some environment friendly habits, the Sustainability Working Group is running a ‘Do Just 1 Thing’ campaign from 11th May to 27th August, to encourage everyone at DCME to pledge one thing they will do during the next 3 months to adopt a sustainable lifestyle.
+To help DCME adopt some environment friendly habits, the Sustainability Working Group ran a 'Do Just 1 Thing' campaign from 11th May to 27th August, to encourage everyone at DCME to pledge one thing they would do during those 3 months to adopt a sustainable lifestyle.
 For every entry submitted, DCME will plant a tree to build a greener world.

 The Charity Working Group

 The Charity Working Group have been working on further projects and initiatives in the recent months.
 In March, DCME participated in the Cycle for Smart Works charity initiative again, cycling a total of 520 miles and raising over £1,129 for this charity.

 Also, following on from DCME's exceptional volunteering efforts at last year's Summer Lunch Club, Hackney Foodbank have invited the Charity Working Group and all employees to take part in this year's Summer Tesco Collection, which will take place on the 30th June and 1st July.
 This will allow employees to raise awareness of the food bank and the critical work they do in the community.